pologrp/polo/docs/serial/proxgradient.rst

-:math:`x_{k+1}`, is selected to be the minimizer of the sum of the first-order approximation of the smooth loss function around the current iterate, :math:`x_{k}`, the nonsmooth loss function, and a quadratic penalty on the deviation from the the current iterate [2017-Beck]_.
+:math:`x_{k+1}`, is selected to be the minimizer of the sum of the first-order approximation of the smooth loss function around the current iterate, :math:`x_{k}`, the nonsmooth loss function, and a quadratic penalty on the deviation from the current iterate [2017-Beck]_.
 After some algebraic manipulations, one can rewrite Equation :eq:`proxgrad` in terms of the proximal operator [2017-Beck]_